avtansh-code/pomodoro_timer/iOS/docs/APP_STORE_SUBMISSION.md

 ```
 🔒 PRIVACY-FIRST DESIGN
 Your productivity data stays yours.
 No tracking, no analytics, no ads.
-All data stored locally on your device with optional iCloud sync to your private account.
+All data stored locally on your device.
 We believe privacy is a fundamental right, not a feature.

 ✓ No data collection
 ✓ No third-party services